jetbrains-academy/kotlin-onboarding-object-oriented-programming/README.md

 ## Getting started

-**TODO: add course link**
+This course is [available](https://plugins.jetbrains.com/plugin/21913-kotlin-onboarding-object-oriented-programming) on JetBrains Marketplace and can be installed from the
-This course is available on JetBrains Marketplace and can be installed from the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE directly, but you can also use it in the Course Creator mode or create a course archive from the source code.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE directly, but you can also use it in the Course Creator mode or create a course archive from the source code.